Spirituality

 Ways to protect sacred experiences from judgment, misinterpretation, or emotional overexposure

-Completion of Intentions + Post-Ceremony "Homework"
+Completion of Intentions + Carrying the Work Forward

 Reflection on your pre-ceremony intentions and how they manifested during the ayahuasca experience